jonkavana/Programming-and-Scripting-EOY-Project/README.md

         print(b)
         AppendToFile(str(b))

-This has printed to the terminal the overall description of the dataset
+This will print to the terminal the overall description of the dataset.
+We will see this information categorised as:

+- Count
+- Mean
+- Standard Deviation
+- Minimum Value
+- value at 25% of sample
+- value at 50% of sample
+- value at 75% of sample
+- Maximum Value

         c = IrisData.describe
         print(c())
         AppendToFile(str(c()))

-This will allow us to view the individual names of each Iris
+This will allow us to view the individual names of each Iris flower.

         d = (IrisData.groupby('species').size())
         print(d)
         AppendToFile(str(d))

-All of these lines are indivudally run and are then subsequently appended to our 'Output.txt' file.
+All of these lines are individally run and are then subsequently appended to our 'Output.txt' file.

 #### Visualising the data

 We are going to use some of the functionality that is part of the libraries that we have imported from matplotlib as well as the seaborn library.
-As we have seen in our analysis in the previo;us section of the text, there are some requirements for this project.
+As we have seen in our analysis in the previous section of the text, there are some requirements for this project to be considered.
 From a visualisation perspective, we need to be able to run a histogram as well as a scatter plot.
+The full work breakdown structure is detailed at the end of this file under the heading Project Management Overview.

-This will allow us to see the first box plot of all three species based on sepal length
+If we take the following code, this will allow us to see the first box plot of all three species based on sepal length

         df = sns.load_dataset('iris')
         sns.boxplot(x = df["species"], y = df["sepal_length"])